-Email is one of the easiest ways for the bad guys to either grab sensitive data or money.
-Those messages we all fire off and receive every day have become so ubiquitous that it’s easy to forget how much sensitive information is stored within them.
+Email is one of the easiest ways for bad guys to grab either sensitive data or money.
+Those messages we all fire off and receive daily have become so ubiquitous that it’s easy to forget how much sensitive information is stored within them.

 A typical Business Email Compromise attack will target one or more employees.
 Essentially it’s a type of targeted phishing scam with the bad guys pretending to be high-level managers, legal representatives, CEOs, or other C-Suite execs — often someone an employee feels they shouldn’t challenge.

 The most straightforward type of attack is to create an email address that’s similar to the target company’s domain name or simply hack into the real one.
 The email then tricks an employee into handing over sensitive data or carrying out a financial transaction — often stating the action is “urgent” and can’t wait.
 They’re designed to add pressure and exploit our emotions, like fear and trust.